R4sp1/digital-electronics-1-project/README.md

 ## Video

-This video shows the transmitter and receiver in action:
+This video represents the transmitter and receiver in action:

 https://user-images.githubusercontent.com/99604751/166800730-b6cc6752-64d9-41cf-af19-0546979353c6.mp4